Bangladesh Army

-The Bangladesh Army (বাংলাদেশ সেনাবাহিনী) is the land warfare branch, and the largest component of the Bangladesh Armed Forces.
-The primary mission of the Army is to defend the land of Bangladesh from any external attack.
-Control of personnel and operations is administered by the Army Headquarters (AHQ) at Dhaka Cantonment, where the headquarters of both the army and air force of Bangladesh are situated.
+The Bangladesh Army (বাংলাদেশ সেনাবাহিনী) is the principal land warfare branch of the Bangladesh Armed Forces responsible for defending the sovereignty and territorial integrity of Bangladesh.
+Operating under the Ministry of Defence, the army is tasked with national defense, disaster response, and supporting civil authorities during emergencies.
+Established officially after the 1971 Liberation War, the Bangladesh Army has since evolved into a professional, modern force engaged in peacekeeping missions under the United Nations as well as national security operations.

 The Bangladesh Army is also constitutionally obligated to assist the government, during times of domestic or national emergencies.
 This additional role is commonly referred to as "aid to civil administration" or, using the Latin form, "Protectio, Transparentia, Reintegratio".